-This is the first measurment of the axial vector mass using neutrino interactions with oxygen targets, but there have been many previous measurements with a variety of other target nuclei.
+This is the first measurement of the axial vector mass using neutrino interactions with oxygen targets, but there have been many previous measurements with a variety of other target nuclei.
 The experiments in Tab.
-V have hundreds or thousands of events from neutrino or anti-neutrinos with energies of a few GeV.
+VI have hundreds or thousands of events from neutrino or anti-neutrinos with energies of a few GeV.
 The systematic errors they report are dominated by uncertainties in the neutrino flux, calculation of nuclear effects, and subtraction of non-quasielastic backgrounds.

 One problem with comparing the results in Tab.
-V is that the older analyses used not only different assumptions about the vector form factors, but also different backgrounds and other physical constants such as $F_A(q^2=0)$.
-The results given here are the published results, however the authors of [3] have made some effort to reproduce and then update all of the analysis assumptions for a selection of these experiments.
+VI is that the older analyses used not only different assumptions about the vector form factors, but also different backgrounds and other physical constants such as $F_A(q^2=0)$.
+The results given here are the published results, however the authors of [3] have made some effort to reproduce and then update all of the analysis assump-